Edge-Carolina/Edge-Carolina-Starter-Website/docs/get_started.md

    3. It's unclear why this step is necessary, but it seems to fix issues with plugins initializing on first build of a DevContainer.
 3. Create database and reset demo data:
    1. First make sure that your external port 5433 is not allocated: if you have already cloned a repository from Edge Carolina that port is most likely allocated.
 If 5433 is allocated, follow these steps:
-      a.
-Navigate to the .devcontainer directory
+      1. Navigate to the .devcontainer directory
-      b.
-Open the docker-compose.yml file
+      2. Open the docker-compose.yml file
-      c.
-Find where it says "Ports" and change "5433" to a port that is not allocated: possibly "5434".
+      3. Find where it says "Ports" and change "5433" to a port that is not allocated: possibly "5434".
-      d.
-You should now be good to go to complete the next steps.
+      4. You should now be good to go to complete the next steps.
    2. `python3 -m backend.script.create_database`
    3. `python3 -m backend.script.reset_demo`
 4. Start dev server processes using the `honcho` process manager